vinpel/gaspSync/README.md

 __Information :__
 - !!
-Warning, when you **LOGOUT** from Firefox account, the tokenserverurl is reset to default, you need to restart Firefox before logging in again !!
+Warning, when you **LOGOUT** from a Firefox account, the tokenserverurl is reset to default, you need to restart Firefox before logging in again !!
 - Each time you relaunch Firefox, the custom value of "user.js" are applied.

 ## Running tests